A Comprehensive Guide to Public EV Charging

 How long will it take to charge my EV?

-At a 50kW ChargeNet DC rapid charger, you can usually expect to add about a 66 km range in 15 minutes.
-The three main variables* are: what model EV you have, how many kW you want, and which part of your battery you are charging, i.e., the lower half is quicker than the top half.
-You can learn more about this subject here – How long will it take to charge my EV?
+There are three main variables that impact the speed at which your EV will draw power from a charger: what model EV you have, how many kW you want, and whether you’re charging the first half or second half of your battery – the first half is quicker to charge.
+You can learn more about this subject here: How long will it take to charge my EV?

-Recently, ChargeNet has installed 300 kW hyper-rapid EV chargers.
-The massive output of these hyper-rapid chargers can charge some modern EVs to 100km in less than 5 minutes or 400km in up to 15 minutes.
-Even if your EV cannot take such a high wattage, you can still use them at lower speeds.
-Your EV will automatically choose the speed that suits it best.
-Plus, they can each charge three cars at once, so you are less likely to need to wait.
-We are installing more of these powerful beasts in strategic locations where they will get the most use.
+Recently, ChargeNet has installed 300kW hyper-rapid EV chargers.
+The massive output of these hyper-rapid chargers can boost the range of some modern EVs by 100km in less than 5 minutes or up to 40km in 15 minutes.
+Even if your EV has a lower maximum wattage, you’re still able to use these rapid chargers at lower speeds, and they charge three cars at once, so you’re less likely to need to wait.
+We’re installing more of these impressive chargers in strategic locations where they’ll be most valuable to Kiwi EV drivers on their journeys.

-*charging speeds are dependent on many factors over which we have no control, such as your car’s BMS settings and the temperature.
+*charging speeds are dependent on many factors that we have no control over, such as your car’s BMS settings and the temperature.
 We can only give you general guidelines.

 How much does it cost to charge?